-It was surprisingly difficult to find and choose appropriate components for the dummy load.
+It was surprisingly difficult to find and choose the appropriate components for the dummy load.
 The resistors had to tolerate extreme surges and the relays had to have high insulation voltages between the contacts.
-Even finding the encapsulation for the relay box proved to be a challenge, since the filtering options available at the retailers web stores were not always consistent.
+Even finding the encapsulation for the relay box proved to be a challenge, since the filtering options available in the retailer's web stores were not always consistent.